briardew/codas/README.md

 nobackup directory.

 1. Define your GEOS directory (`$GEOSDIR`).
-If you checked out and compiled the model following the instructions below, you can skip this step.
+If you checked out and compiled the model following the instructions below (we need to add that section!), you can skip this step.
 Otherwise, for StratChem experiments, you can use
     ```
     setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Icarus-3_2_p9_MEM_20-SLES12